lucas42Paris/Pipex/README.md

 🇺🇸

-The goal of the "Pipex" project is to implement a C program that simulates the operation of pipes in a UNIX shell.
+The goal of the Pipex project is to implement a C program that simulates the operation of pipes in a UNIX shell.
 This program takes four arguments: two filenames and two shell commands with their parameters.
 The program should work exactly like the command `shell < file1 cmd1 | cmd2 > file2`.